pudgereyem/blog/2012-07-28 rdio music streaming/index.md

 ---
-title: rdio - Music everwhere
+title: rdio - Music everywhere
 date: 2012-03-09
 ---

 [rdio]() is the new kid on the block when it comes to music streaming, and I got my invite just 3 days ago.
 Short story: **I like it!**

-With a quite similar goal as [Spotify](), rdio strives to offer music to everyone, everwhere.
+With a quite similar goal as [Spotify](), rdio strives to offer music to everyone, everywhere.
 Having used Spotify for some years now - which I really like - I still struggle with the same problem.

 **I don't manage to find new music.
 I listen to same music over and over again.**